-Section 1 provides short title for this act as the "Buy Florida Act."
+Section 1 provides a short title: the "Buy Florida Act."

 Section 2 amends s.
-283.35, F.S., by expanding application of the printing preference to each county, municipality, school district, or other political subdivision of the state.
-The preference for in-state vendors, which applies when the printing can be performed in-state at a level of quality comparable to that obtainable from an out-of-state vendor that submits the lowest bid, must be:
+283.35, F.S., by expanding application of the printing preference to each county, municipality, school district, or other political subdivision of this state.
+The preference shall be five percent if the lowest bid is submitted by a vendor whose principal place of business is located outside the state if the printing can be performed in this state at a level of quality comparable to that obtainable from the vendor submitting the lowest bid located outside the state.

-1 As used in Ch.
-287, F.S., "agency" means any of the various state officers, departments, boards, commissions, divisions, bureaus, and councils and any other unit of organization, however designated, of the executive branch of state government.
+1 As defined in s.
+287.012(1), F.S., "agency" means any of the various state officers, departments, boards, commissions, divisions, bureaus, and councils and any other unit of organization, however designated, of the executive branch of state government.
 "Agency" does not include the university and college boards of trustees or the state universities and colleges.